Aerial view of a natural area with a large expanse of water on the Norderelbe, sand and woodland

 The Spadenlander Busch/Kreetsand area had already been dyked back before the construction project.
 However, the former flushing field was so high that it was only flooded very rarely.

-<p>Around two million cubic meters of soil therefore had to be removed, much of it carefully transported by water.
+Around two million cubic metres of soil therefore had to be removed, much of it carefully transported by water.
 Much of the material is intended for other projects.
 The contaminated soil, on the other hand, was safely disposed of in landfill sites.
 Finally, the surface of the site was landscaped so that many birds can already find food here today.
-And a hemlock water fennel had already grown, but then fell victim to a hungry deer.
+And a Elbe water dropwort had already grown, but then fell victim to a hungry deer.

 A fawn at the edge of the riparian forest

-<p>Ten years of construction time and almost 80 million euros are a huge outlay.
+Ten years of construction time and almost 80 million euros are a major outlay.
 To be honest, we will not be able to distinguish the effect on dredging volumes and the tidal range from the already large annual fluctuations.
-However, as the first project of its kind on the Tidal Elbe, Kreetsand can provide valuable experience for further measures for the future holistic development of the Tidal Elbe.
+However, as the first project of its kind on the tidal Elbe, Kreetsand can provide valuable experience for further measures for the future holistic development of the tidal Elbe.
 A task for society as a whole for which the HPA has now made a start.

 Photo gallery: Construction progress from 2012 to 2022